 Over time, the relationship between the federal government and the states has shifted.
 In the past, the federal government has sometimes exercised more power over the states, particularly during times of crisis, such as the Civil War.
 In more recent times, there has been a trend toward what is known as cooperative federalism, where the states and the federal government work together to address common challenges.

 This is particularly true in the criminal justice system, where federal laws and the criminal codes of individual states intersect.
 For example, federal law sets out certain crimes that are illegal across the country, such as drug trafficking and money laundering.
 However, each state also has its own criminal laws and procedures used to enforce these laws.
 The relationship between federal and state power is an ongoing topic of debate, and it is likely that this debate will continue for many years.

 The Hierarchy of Courts

-The U.S. Constitution gives Congress the power to create federal courts other than the Supreme Court and to determine the jurisdiction of those courts.
-It is Congress, not the judges, that controls the type of cases that may be addressed in the various federal courts.
-Congress has other constitutional responsibilities that determine how the courts operate.
-Congress decides how many judges there should be and where they will work.
-Congress, through the confirmation process, has a role in determining which presidential nominees eventually become federal judges.
-Congress also approves the federal courts’ budget and appropriates money for the judiciary to operate (Congress wields this authority over many components of the criminal justice system.
-The power to control funding is often called the power of the purse).
-According to the Administrative Office of the US Courts, “the judiciary’s budget is a very small part–substantially less than one percent of–the entire federal budget.”
+The U.S. Constitution gives Congress the power to create federal courts other than the Supreme Court and to determine their jurisdiction.
+This means that Congress controls the cases that can be heard in federal courts.
+Congress also has other constitutional responsibilities that determine how the courts operate.
+For example, Congress decides how many judges there should be and where they will work.
+Additionally, Congress approves the federal courts’ budget and appropriates money for the judiciary to operate.

 United States District Courts